 There is a strong connection between academic performance, students' appearance and students' conduct.
-Inappropriate student appearance may cause material and substantial disruption to the school environment or present a threat to the health and safety of students, employees and visitors on school grounds.
+Inappropriate student appearance may cause disruption to the school environment or present a threat to the health and safety of students, employees and visitors on school grounds.
 Students are expected to adhere to reasonable levels of cleanliness and modesty.
 Students are expected to wear clothing appropriate for their age level and does not disrupt the school or educational environment.

-Students are prohibited from wearing clothing advertising or promoting items illegal for use by minors including, but not limited to, alcohol or tobacco; pants and shirts must overlap (no bare midriffs or display of underclothing is allowed); no spaghetti straps; no short shorts; from wearing no shoes with cleats or shoes with retractable wheels; and from wearing clothing displaying obscenity, profanity, vulgarity, racial or sexual remarks, making reference to prohibited conduct or similar displays.
 Acceptable appearance includes the proper selection and wearing of clothing as well as good personal grooming.
-Hats and other head coverings are not to be to worn in the buildings unless prior approval is given.
-It is strongly suggested students wear proper clothing during any rainy or cold weather.
-Under certain circumstances or during certain classes or activities a more strict dress code may be appropriate, and students must comply with the stricter requirement.
-The Administrator makes the final determination of the appropriateness of the student's appearance.
-Students inappropriately dressed are required to change their clothing or leave the school.
+Hats and other head coverings are not to be worn in the building unless prior approval is given.
+It is strongly suggested that students wear appropriate clothing during any rainy or cold weather.
+The administrator makes the final determination of the appropriateness of a student's appearance.
+Students inappropriately dressed may be required to change their clothing or leave the school.